 DIPLOMA IN ETHNOMUSICOLOGY (17-20 CREDITS)

-4 credits Four semesters of performance in one (or more) of the following world music ensembles:
+4 credits Four semesters of performance in one a graduate-level world music ensemble

 4 credits Introduction to Ethnomusicology (ETH 502)

-3-4 credits Independent Study resulting in a fieldwork or research project
+3-4 credits A graduate-level Independent Study resulting in a fieldwork or research project

 How Can I Apply?